pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/CollectionWidget/1 Configuration/onItemDeleting.md

 The widget's instance.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "component" }

 ##### field(e.itemData): Object
 The data of the item to be removed.